-See Job Description for further information
+See Job Description for further information Please note:

 - New starters have a 6 month probationary period.
 This, together with the induction process aims to create a positive supportive working environment allowing new employees to learn key elements of their role over a reasonable timescale.